ryan-mcclue/ryan-mcclue/src/knowledge.md

 Matchmaking,  host migration difficult as hard to measure what user has good connection,
 e.g. Whats there NAT type?

 ## Security
- * Keep a software BOM.
-Actually update your dependencies when vulnerabilities are discovered and addressed.
- * Using and verifying hashes of executables during updates
- * Actually test your software (e.g., fuzzing, to make sure you validate your inputs)

-MCU control bits, e.g. read/write protection on flash, usage of SWD.
-Only removed with entire chip erase.

-General security:
-  * CI
-  * static analysers
-  * treat all external data as malicious:
-    - buffer overflows; generally from malformed user input (prevent stack frame overwrite for code execution) (IoT chipset has more attack vectors than traditional embedded, so more careful)

-Most dangerous form of buffer overflow is overwriting return address of function to external code.
+- Memory (overflow, free) (arenas, ASLR, PIE, DEP) Most dangerous form of buffer overflow is overwriting return address of function to external code.
   Can be solved by having a shadow stack, i.e. two stacks, one for variables, one for compiler stuff

-Euclidean geometry are a set of rules laid out by Euclid that follow for geometry on a flat surface

-- memory (overflow, free) (really an issue with ASLR, PIE, DEP?)
-- input sanitisation (injection),
+- Input sanitisation (injection)
+  Treat all external data as malicious.
+  Fuzzing tests, to make sure you validate your inputs.
-- authentication (tokens)
+- Authentication (tokens)
-- read back protection to prevent IP theft (secure boot manager, flash encryption, jtag disabling) tamper response usually done with a button on the board that gets activated when case opens this will trigger an interrupt handled by RTC (real time clock)
+- Read back protection to prevent IP theft (secure boot manager, flash encryption, jtag disabling) Tamper response usually done with a button on the board that gets activated when case opens
+- Third party backdoors
+  Keep a software BOM and update when vulnerabilities are discovered

 ## Bootstrap
 UUID/GUID (universally/globally) 16 bytes.